New 401(k) Contribution Limits for 2025

 In most cases, 401(k) plans have safeguards in place to prevent excess contributions.
 However, you may accidentally contribute too much if you have multiple plans or if you change jobs.

-Excess contributions and any earnings on them are considered taxable unless you take them out by April 15.
+Excess contributions and any earnings on them are considered taxable unless you take them out by April 15 of the following year to avoid double taxation.
 You must also report them on Form 1099-R when you file taxes.